Common Questions About Therapy

-Services are offered online through Simple Practice's video conferencing app or in-person at the Sap and Spruce Building, located at 155 N Wynne St #3 Colville, WA 99114-2311.
+Services are offered online or in-person at the Sap and Spruce Building, located at 155 N Wynne St #3 Colville, WA 99114-2311

 No, I can only serve clients residing in states where I’m licensed.
-Currently, I’m licensed in Washington and Montana.
+Currently, I’m licensed in Washington, Montana, and Idaho.

 To begin, you can contact me through your preferred method (phone or email).
 After that, we’ll set up a free 15-minute consultation to make sure we’re a good fit.
-This consultation, conducted over the phone or through the SimplePractice secure telehealth platform, gives you the chance to share your goals and what you'd like to address.
+The consultation gives you the chance to share your goals and what you'd like to address.
 I’ll introduce myself and my approach, and together, we can decide if moving forward feels right for you.
 If you choose to continue, we’ll go over scheduling, billing, and other logistics.
 If not, I’ll do my best to connect you with a therapist that suits your needs.

 Everyone’s experience in therapy is unique.
 Our sessions will revolve around your specific goals, and conversations can range from current events to past experiences.
 The length of therapy varies based on your needs, but sessions are typically held weekly at the beginning to maintain progress.